 The Lincoln Public Schools and area schools provide curriculum for recycling and ecology-based classes.
 Garbology is an ecology-based program that includes water quality components.
 The classes were provided to 4,000 public and private elementary students.

-Watershed Management attended Weatherfest 2018 on Saturday, April 7, 2018.
-Approximately 3500 area residents attended.
-Watershed staff engaged with 240 people regarding runoff from rain events and potential pollutants from everyday activities, such as mowing, car washing, construction, etc.
+Watershed Management attended Weatherfest 2019 on Saturday, April 6, 2019.
+Approximately 2500 area residents attended.
+Watershed staff engaged with 150 people regarding runoff from rain events and potential pollutants from everyday activities, such as mowing, car washing, construction, etc.

-The Lincoln Fire Department’s Hazardous Materials (HazMat) team responded to 60 calls to conduct spill containment for hazardous materials spills.
+The Lincoln Fire Department’s Hazardous Materials (HazMat) team responded to 42 calls to conduct spill containment for hazardous materials spills.
 The Health Department conducts investigations and enforcement for HazMat responses as appropriate (some locations are shown on Figure 2 ).

 The Watershed Management Division maintains a database for tracking permits for construction site activity.
 All of the investigations conducted by Watershed Management were logged in a database and mapped (see Figure 3 ).

-Watershed Management sent a total of 335 “Notice to Comply” to large and small site owners for miscellaneous violations.
+Watershed Management sent a total of 239 “Notice to Comply” letters to large and small site owners for miscellaneous violations.
 Compliance was achieved in most cases.
 Development areas needing grading certificates were inspected to verify the site was graded and erosion and sediment control measures were installed according to the plan submitted to the City.
 A total of 19 grading certificate inspections were conducted (see Figure 4 ).

 On-site education was provided to construction site owners when City staff became aware of sediment in the public right-of-way.

-Watershed Management staff educated 21 people regarding sediment and erosion control compliance.
+Watershed Management staff educated 80 people regarding sediment and erosion control compliance.